Payments Gateway, Off-ramp Use Case Build Guide

 If you haven’t already, Sign Up for Sandbox Access to get your client ID and secret to work through this Build Guide!

-With the Payment Gateway, Off-ramp use case, you or your customers can safely accept payments in stablecoins, cryptocurrencies, and settle to fiat or digital currency of choice.
+With the Payment Gateway use case, you or your customers can safely accept payments in stablecoins, cryptocurrencies, and settle to fiat or another digital currency of choice.
 Create invoices, add payors and track payments in an automated fashion.

 Build Guide